10 Different Types of Allen Keys

 3. Hex (or six-sided) Wrenches

-This is because the pressure from turning them tightens down the bolt and creates a strong seal.
-If you’ve ever fixed anything around your house with hex-shaped bolts, then you’ve probably seen one of these tools.
+If you’ve ever fixed anything around your house with hex-shaped bolts, you’ve probably seen one of these tools.

-An Allen key set consists of anywhere from 1 – 15 Allen keys in varying sizes, depending on the type.
-When using an Allen key set, you would usually start with the smallest size first to ensure it fits, then move up to larger sizes if it doesn’t fit.
+When using an Allen key set, you would usually start with the smallest size to ensure it fits, then move up to larger sizes if it doesn’t fit.

 4. L-shaped Hex key Sets

-There are many different sizes available for L-shaped hex wrenches.
-The standard size is a 6mm hex key set which is handy for working on bikes, motor vehicles, furniture, gardening tools, and many other household items.
+The standard size is a 6mm hex key set handy for working on bikes, motor vehicles, furniture, gardening tools, and other household items.

 The most popular size that you’ll find in your local hardware store is the 5mm hex key.
 This can be used for power tool accessories and eyeglass frames.

-Other commonly found sizes include 3/16, 1/4, 5/16, 3/8, and 7/16 Those larger than 8mm may require an electric drill to get them started.
+Other commonly found sizes include 3/16, 1/4, 5/16, 3/8, and 7/16.
+Those larger than 8mm may require an electric drill to start up.

 Due to its L-shape, it can reach into tight spots a screwdriver cannot reach.
 This makes it perfect for projects like repairing eyeglasses and assembling IKEA furniture.